isc-projects/kea/doc/sphinx/arm/agent.rst

 ``https://10.20.30.40:8000/``.
 If these parameters are not specified, the default URL is ``http://127.0.0.1:8000/``.

-When using Kea's HA hook library with multi-threading, make sure that the address:port combination used for CA is different from the HA peer URLs, which are strictly for internal HA traffic between the peers.
-User commands should still be sent via CA.
+When using Kea's HA hook library with multi-threading, the address:port combination used for CA must be different from the HA peer URLs, which are strictly for internal HA traffic between the peers.
+User commands should still be sent via the CA.

 The ``trust-anchor``, ``cert-file``, ``key-file``, and ``cert-required`` parameters specify the TLS setup for HTTP, i.e. HTTPS.
 If these parameters